splash-networks/admin-panel-doc/docs/defining-templates.md

     frameborder="0" allowfullscreen>
 </iframe>

+### Email Based OTP Verification Caveat

+Implementing email based OTP verification is not recommended.
+A user in captive state does not have complete internet access, so they will not be able to check their email on the same device.
+Either they would need another device to check their email, or they would need to have cellular internet on the same device to receive email via that.
+Additionally, on iOS devices the Captive Network Assistant (CNA) launches a browser that does not allow switching to another window.
+If you switch to a different window for checking email the browser will close.

+Therefore, keep these limitations in mind when implementing email based OTP verifications.

 ## Preview Template

 You can click on the preview changes button on the top right to view a full screen preview for mobile, tablet and desktop in portrait and landscape orientation.